Temperature Control Records

 This is the records and monitoring layer within the temperature control series.
 It explains how temperature records may be read in practice, including credibility, timing, variation, corrective action, and the wider impression of active control they may support.
 Temperature Control provides the legal foundation that underpins these records, setting out how temperature obligations arise and where statutory thresholds apply.
 Temperature Control in Food Delivery represents an applied context where the same evidential questions about records and control extend into the transport and delivery stage.

-- Temperature monitoring records are in place but you are uncertain how they may be read during inspection.
+- Temperature monitoring records are in place but how they may be read during inspection remains unclear.

 - Records have been queried for consistency, timing, or credibility during a visit.